Marcel2603/tfcoach/docs/pages/development/rule-conventions.md

 Parse with `hclsyntax.ParseConfig`, iterate `body.Blocks`, or use the optional AST walker for nested/expr-heavy checks.
 Return issues with precise `hcl.Range`.
 Keep rules single-purpose and fast.

-The ID follows this patter `package.name`
+The ID follows this pattern: `package.name`